celo-org/Proof-of-Ship/5/personalized-feedback/proof_of_ship_feedback.md

 [View on KarmaGAP](https://gap.karmahq.xyz/project/esusu)

 **General Feedback:**
-- you need to get users.

 - good user numbers already.
 - share more about that in the video and your updates.
 - I mean also non technical updates.
 - Make sure it works as a farcaster app and a normal app for testing.
-- Links to suer testing and ambassador program are leading to a 404 good dollar page.
+- Links to user testing and ambassador program are leading to a 404 good dollar page.
 - great that you integrated Good Dollar.
 - The scroll in the Farcaster app does not properly work.
 - the page is cutoff in the bottom where we have the menu bar.